apache/nuttx/configs/olimex-lpc1766stk/README.txt

       > sz -d /dev/ttyS1 <filename>

-    Where filename is a file residing in the /tmp directory.
+    Where filename is the full path to the file to send (i.e., it begins with the '/' character).